World Toilet Day – 19th November

 Toilets play an important role in creating a powerful economy and enhancing health and preserving the dignity and safety of people (especially girls and women).
 According to the World Health Organization in 2015, about 2.4 billion people are living without adequate sanitation and one in ten had no choice but to defecate in the open.

-Every year a new theme is chosen for World Toilet Day by the United Nation and the theme for 2020 is “Sustainable sanitation and climate change.”
+Every year a new theme is chosen for World Toilet Day by the United Nation and the theme for 2021 is “Who cares about toilets?”

 World Toilet Organization started World Toilet Day on 19 November 2001.
 Jack Sim, the creator of the World Toilet Organization and the Restroom Association of Singapore realized that there should be an international day on the issue of toilets and so they went ahead with the idea of creating World Toilet Day so that it would help people around the world address sanitation issues.

 Since the inception of World Toilet Day, businesses, governments, and many other groups have played a very important role in promoting this to change the world.
 The day has also broken many restrictions that are meant to discuss the topic of toilets and create safer and better solutions.
 Various events and public awareness campaigns increase public awareness for sanitation systems that include wastewater treatment, fecal sludge management, municipal solid waste management, stormwater management, hygiene, and handwashing.

-UN Sustainable Development Goals aims for more than just toilets, Goal 6 calls for adequate sanitation.
+UN Sustainable Development Goals aim for more than just toilets, Goal 6 calls for adequate sanitation.
 World Toilet Day start getting global recognization in 2007.
-The effort of the Sustainable Sanitation Alliance (SuSanA) raise awareness of the sanitation crisis, in 2010 the UN officially declared the human rights to water and sanitation.
+The effort of the Sustainable Sanitation Alliance (SuSanA) raise awareness of the sanitation crisis, in 2010 the UN officially declared human rights to water and sanitation.